Defining A Design Process that Maximizes Sustainability and Building Performance

 Photographs by Mark Herboth

-Don Kranbuehl, AIA, LEED AP BD+C, is a principal with Clark Nexsen and leads the firm’s Integrated Design efforts.
+Don Kranbuehl, FAIA, LEED AP BD+C, is a principal with Clark Nexsen and an award-winning architect with experience in the design of academicscience and technology, and civic project types.
 For more information or to speak with Don about sustainable design, please call 919.828.1876 or email dkranbuehl@clarknexsen.com.